Bharat2044/100xDevs-Cohort3-WebDev-and-Devops/README.md

 # 👨‍💻 **Contents** 👀

-**This repository contains a `Collection of Codes, Assignments, Assignments Solutions, Notes and some good videos & articles/blogs` link, which helps you.**
+**This repository contains a `Collection of Codes, Lecture Assignments, Assignments Solutions, Notes\Slides Link and Some good videos & Articles/Llogs` link and also all topics name which covered in class.
+If you are 100xDevs Cohort3 Student this will defenitely help you.**

-**📌 `Note:` Click on the arrow sign to expand the each topics in details.**
+**📌 `Note:` Click on the arrow sign to expand to see each topics in details with link.**

 <details>
 <summary style="display: inline; font-size: 20px; font-weight: 700; cursor: pointer;" title="Click on me to Expand">Week 01 - Orientation, HTML/CSS/Basic JS</summary>